A guide to financial discussions with your partner to plan, navigate and execute financial decisions together.

-Once both parties are comfortable and sharing, dive into the specifics.
+Once you're both comfortable, dive into the specifics.
 Keep in mind these topics and questions are not meant to be addressed in one sitting; your financial plan is something you should develop and adapt over time.
 Specific topics to address include:

-Total net worth: Are you both up to speed on where everything is, how much everything is and how to access it?
+Total net worth: Are you both up to speed on where your money and assets are, how much you have, and how to access it?